1. Eat Less Meat, Dairy, and Eggs

 - If you witness or learn about possible neglect or cruelty to a farm animal, report it to your local humane society, animal care agency, or law enforcement official.

-- Become politically active by supporting state and federal legislation to protect farm animals, and opposing efforts that benefit factory farms.
+- Become politically active by supporting state and federal legislation to protect farmed animals, and opposing efforts that benefit factory farms.

-- o Remember to take your values with you when you travel, and don’t be tempted to try local cuisine that involves cruelty, such as dog or cat meat, “bushmeat,” or live seafood.
+- Remember to take your values with you when you travel, and don’t be tempted to try local cuisine that involves cruelty, such as dog or cat meat, “bushmeat,” whale meat, or live seafood.

-- Sign up for AWI eAlerts to receive the latest news on how you can help all animals.
+- Sign up for action alerts from AWI to receive the latest news on how you can help all animals.